virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 ## Load

+Load a named value from the per-thread state map.
+The previous input value will be forgotten, and the named value will replace it before the next function in the chain.

 - double -> Load(String: name) -> double
   - *ex:* `Load('foo')` - *load a double value from the named variable for this thread*
+- long -> Load(String: name) -> long
+  - *ex:* `Load('foo')` - *load a long value from the named variable for this thread*
+- Object -> Load(String: name) -> Object
+  - *ex:* `Load('foo')` - *load a Object value from the named variable for this thread*
 - int -> Load(String: name) -> int
   - *ex:* `Load('foo')` - *load an int value from the named variable for this thread*
+- String -> Load(String: name) -> String
+  - *ex:* `Load('foo')` - *load a String value from the named variable for this thread*

 ## LogNormal

+@see <a href="https://en.wikipedia.org/wiki/Log-normal_distribution">Wikipedia: Log-normal distribution</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/LogNormalDistribution.html">Commons JavaDoc: LogNormalDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> LogNormal(double: scale, double: shape, String[]...: mods) -> double
 - long -> LogNormal(double: scale, double: shape, String[]...: mods) -> double

 ## Logistic

+@see <a href="https://en.wikipedia.org/wiki/Logistic_distribution">Wikipedia: Logistic distribution</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/LogisticDistribution.html">Commons JavaDoc: LogisticDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Logistic(double: mu, double: scale, String[]...: mods) -> double
 - long -> Logistic(double: mu, double: scale, String[]...: mods) -> double

+## LongToByte

+Convert the input long value to a byte, with negative values masked away.

+- long -> LongToByte() -> Byte

+## LongToShort

+Convert the input value from long to short.

+- long -> LongToShort() -> Short

 ## LongToString